chiamp/sigmazero/README.md

 DIAGRAMS OF MCTS COMPARISON BETWEEN MUZERO AND SIGMAZERO ALSO EXPLAIN CALCULATING EXPECTED VALUE AND PROBABILITY DISTRIBUTION IN SIGMAZERO COMPARED TO MUZERO WHEN EXPANDING NODES

+Below is a diagram of MCTS
+A similar process is used to calculate the predicted expected transition reward, value and policy distribution, when training, which are then in turn matched against the target actual transition reward received from the environment, MCTS value and MCTS policy distribution.

 ## SigmaZero